 Cranksgiving is a food drive on two wheels.
 Part bike ride, part food drive, part scavenger hunt, it has been held annually in New York City since 1999.

 Bring a bike, a bag, a lock, and about $15-$20 to buy food.
-All of the food collected at grocery stores will be donated to the soup kitchen at St Mary's Church.
-Every year, we provide at least 100 needy families with a wealth of food during the week of Thanksgiving
+All of the food collected at grocery stores will be benefit City Harvest via the Bowery Mission.
+Every year, we help provide hundreds of needy families with a wealth of food during the week of Thanksgiving

 Date: Saturday, November 23rd